Dan Grech-Marguerat: Career

+In 2009, Grech won the Grammy Award for Best Alternative Music Album for engineering Radiohead's In Rainbows.
+He also received a Grammy nomination for Album of the Year for his work on the album.

 In 2010, Grech produced the debut album for The Vaccines, What Did You Expect from The Vaccines?.

-In May 2012, Keane released their 4th studio album 'Strangeland', which Grech both produced and mixed.
+Grech mixed the majority of Lana Del Rey's 2012 album Born to Die, which was the fifth best-selling album in the world that year.
+In 2025, it became the longest charting album by a female artist in Billboard 200 history at 618 weeks.
+Grech produced and mixed Keane's fourth studio album 'Strangeland', released in 2012.

-In 2013, Grech produced Long Way Down, the debut record for Tom Odell, winner of the BRITs Critics Choice Award.
-In 2013 Grech also produced The Brink, the second album for the Australian band The Jezabels.
+In 2013, Grech produced Long Way Down, the debut record for Tom Odell and winner of the BRITs Critics Choice Award.
+Grech also produced Tom Odell’s 2012 debut single “Another Love”, which went viral on TikTok and other social media platforms ten years after its release, and as of February 2026 is the 23rd most streamed song in the world on Spotify, with over 3.4 billion streams.

+In 2013, Grech also produced The Brink, the second album for the Australian band The Jezabels.
 In 2014, Grech worked with Liverpool-based guitar band Circa Waves.
 He produced and mixed their debut album which entered the UK charts at number 10 in April 2015.
 Singles from the album included Fossils and T-Shirt Weather.
 In 2015, he produced and mixed the Birdy and Rhodes duet Let It All Go.
 At the start of 2016, Grech worked with Mumford & Sons.
 He recorded the Johannesburg EP in South Africa with the band.

 Grech's releases in 2017 included Liam Gallagher's debut solo album As You Were, he produced 8 of the 12 tracks including the single For What It's Worth.
 On working with Grech, Gallagher said, “I’ll play him a tune very badly and he’ll go, ‘Yeah, I get where you’re coming from’ and get the acoustics down and away we go.”
-The album was released on 6 October.

-In 2018, Grech mixed Staying at Tamara's, George Ezra's second album.
+That year, he also mixed The Killers' single "The Man", which reached number one on the Billboard Adult Alternative Airplay chart, and went platinum in the US in 2024.
+In 2018, Grech mixed Staying at Tamara's, George Ezra's second album, including the single "Paradise".
 In the same year, he also mixed releases for Rae Morris, Mikky Ekko, and Tom Grennan.